 1. Specific expertise required

-The Standards Committee (SC) will select the experts based on how closely an expert’s skills and experience match the specific expertise required.
+The Standards Committee (SC) will select the experts based on how closely an expert’s skills and experience match the specific expertise required (see Specification 64):

-Completed nominee details and summary of expertise form (posted below).
+Completed nominee details and summary of expertise form – (only as a word processing file such as MS Word).
 All sections should be completed, including contact details, education and professional training.
 A clear description of the nominee’s expertise is required.
-The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary.
+The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary;

 3. Funding for experts to attend meetings

 The organization that employs an IPPC meeting participant is responsible for funding the travel and daily subsistence allowance for that person to attend.
 If the employer is unable to allocate sufficient funds, participants are first encouraged to seek assistance from sources other than the IPPC Secretariat.
 Where such demonstrated efforts to secure assistance have been unsuccessful, requests for assistance (i.e. travel and subsistence costs) from the IPPC Secretariat may be made.
 However, any support is subject to available funds.
 The IPPC Secretariat will consider funding assistance for participants following IPPC criteria for funding.
 Full details on these criteria can be found on the IPP (https://www.ippc.int/publications/criteria-used-prioritizing-participants-receive-travel-assistance-attend-meetings).

 It is expected that participants will attend all sessions of the meeting and those participants who plan to attend only part of a meeting should fund their own travel.